hallelaz/python-course-assignments/day02/readme.md

 Death phase: If the population has started to decline beyond the stationary level:  Nt < K and decreasing over time

 Based on these equations, ChatGPT-5 built a calculator that automatically determines the current growth phase according to the entered values and suggested adding a graph that visualizes the entire growth curve with the identified phase highlighted.

+# Installation Note
+The GUI tool in this project (bacterial_growth_gui.py) requires the matplotlib library